Mandevilla vines can be found throughout the Americas in tropical and subtropical regions.

 These latter examples are often referred to as Dipladenias and are excellent container plants.

-With nearly 200 different species, as well as numerous hybrids and cultivars, it can be difficult to know which plant to get first.
+With nearly 200 different species and numerous hybrids and cultivars, it can be difficult to know which plant to get first.

-The following are the most popular Mandevilla plants and are all great introductions to these wonderful flowering plants.
+The following are the most popular Mandevilla varieties and are all great introductions to these wonderful flowering plants.

 You might have a little trouble finding the Dipladenia plant if you don’t know what you’re looking for.

 That’s because Dipladenia is actually the former genus name for the smaller, shrublike Mandevilla vine.

 They were long considered a separate genus until recently, and the old name remains a common nickname for any smaller Mandevilla plant.

 Dipladenias tend to be shorter, and bushier, and the stems generally droop.

 They also have slightly smaller flowers with more variation than the vining type, which often has red flowers.